 There are many opportunities for individuals and groups of all sizes to make a difference in Portage!
 Church groups, corporate citizens and service organizations often provide much-needed manpower for important beautification projects in the city.
-Projects range from park cleanup, flower planting (spring), flower bed adoption, park shelter upgrades, cleaning buildings at Celery Flats and other projects tailored to you or your group.
+Projects range from park cleanup, park shelter upgrades, cleaning buildings at Celery Flats and other projects tailored to you or your group.

 Eagle Scout and Girl Scout Gold Award Projects

 City staff work directly with individual Eagle Scout and Girl Scout Gold Award candidates to design a service project that matches your skills and ambitions.

 The city is always in need of volunteers to staff recreational and special events such as the Traditional Holiday and Tree Lighting Ceremony, Family Fishing Fair, among others.
 Jobs include everything from event set-up, staffing ticket booths and concession stands to crowd control and parking assistance.

 City departments can often use the help of good volunteers, particularly the Office of the City Clerk and at the Portage Senior Center.
 Among other tasks, volunteers assist with election activities, assist with special events at the Senior Center and even drive the Senior Center van.

 Advisory Boards and Commissions